Updated: Jun 25, 2022

 At the time of the coronation the pub was still a beerhouse and it would be another four years before it obtained a full licence.
 This happened on 8th February 1957 when Lacon's effectively transferred the licence from the General Wyndham, located across the river in Great Yarmouth and which closed on that date, to the Lifeboat.

 With its proximity to the river it's no surprise that much of its clientele was connected with maritime activities.
 Fishermen and pilots, chandlers and lifeboatmen, they could all be found inside when their working days or periods of duty were over.
-The picture below shows the crew of the Louise Stephens, Great Yarmouth and Gorleston's lifeboat from 1939–1967, outside the Lifeboat in the 1950s.
+Clicking here will take you to a picture of them outside the pub.

 Elvie gave up the pub and retired in 1962.
 I may have been young but I remember that day well.
 It was the only time I stayed for school lunch whilst at infant school as Mum and Dad helped her move to a small end-of-terrace house a couple of roads away.
 I remember it mainly because the mash was lumpy and the hard-boiled egg had a massive black halo around the yolk.
 It was also happened to be Elvie's seventy-fourth birthday.